pedro-zawadniak-adi/zephelin/docs/source/library.md

 ## Running a sample project with Zephelin

 To collect traces and visualize them using Zephelin Trace Viewer, you can run [a simple demo with gesture recognition](./samples/demo), based on the data from an accelerometer in a Renode simulation.
-The default [configuration](./samples/demo/prj.conf) in this demo collects traces along with all possibile additional information, like memory usage, die temperature, inference statistics, and more.
+The default [configuration](./samples/demo/prj.conf) in this demo collects traces along with all possible additional information, like memory usage, die temperature, inference statistics, and more.
 One UART provides logs from the application, whereas the other UART returns CTF traces.

 To build the demo, run: